mishraanaman/Portfolio/README.md

 ## TL;DR

-Special credtis to [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
+Special credits to [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
 I have forked this website to draw inspiration and features.

 ## Built With